mxagar/linux_nvidia_egpu/BlogPost.md

 You might also ask *why not stick to a single computer, Ubuntu or MacOS, with an attached eGPU*.
 The question has several layers:

 - Even though I really like Ubuntu, MacOS offers in my opinion another level of use experience in general, which is more advanced the the Linux variant.
-- In the past, Intel-based Macs supported AMD eGPUs, but since the introduction of the Apple M1, that option is not feasible anymore.
+- In the past, Intel-based Macs supported AMD eGPUs, but since the introduction of the Apple M1, that option seems to have vanished.
 - My preferred choice would be a MacOS with NVIDIA eGPU support, because NVIDIA chips are the industry standard.
 - Another option would be to upgrade my MacBook Pro M1 to a MacStudio M3 Ultra or similar, which comes with a very powerful processor -- but why should I leave aside my perfectly working M1?

 ## Setup Guide

-The [Github repository](https://github.com/mxagar/linux_nvidia_egpu) covers all the questions and technical steps necessary to to get up and running a GPU:
+The [Github repository I have created](https://github.com/mxagar/linux_nvidia_egpu) covers all the questions and technical steps necessary to get up and running an eGPU:

 - [Hardware requirements](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-0-hardware-requirements): *What hardware do I need for an eGPU setup?
 Which GPUs and enclosures are compatible?
 How much VRAM do typical ML models require?*
 - [Installation of Ubuntu](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-1-install-ubuntu) and [NVIDIA libraries](https://github.com/mxagar/linux_nvidia_egpu/tree/main?tab=readme-ov-file#step-3-install-and-configure-nvidia-and-gpu-related-libraries): *How do I install and configure Ubuntu so it works smoothly with my external NVIDIA GPU?*